-- Ensure respect and
+Ensure respect and

-- Maintain emotional dignity.

-- support by providing:

-- Positive, empathetic verbal and nonverbal

-- Alleviating tears communication

-- Reassurance/comfort/ regarding surgery

-- Based on the client's hope

-- with the surgical team condition and discussion looking alter her,

-- about the following, as provide information

-- Information on the appropriate:

-- type of anesthesia to be used, risks of

-- Reiteration of steps of procedure anesthesia, and pain

-or spinal anesthesia. conducted under general on whether the surgery is period vary, depending during the intraoperative Note: Counseling needs
+- Maintain emotional dignity. - Positive, empathetic support by providing: verbal and nonverbal communication - Alleviating tears regarding surgery - Based on the client's with the surgical team condition and discussion provide information looking after her, Reassurance/comfort/ - Reiteration of steps of Information on the type of anesthesia anesthesia, and pain to be used, risks of - or spinal anesthesia. conducted under general on whether the surgery is period vary, depending during the intraoperative Note: Counseling needs about the following, as appropriate: